schoen/unicast-extensions/rfcs/draft-gilmore-taht-240-v4uniext.md

-The last attempts at making more IPv4 address space occurred in the 2008-2010 timeframe, with proposals for making it pure public routable unicast [@I.D.FULLER08], or routable, but private, RFC1918 style address space [@I.D.WILSON10].
+The last attempts at making more IPv4 address space occurred in the 2008-2010 timeframe, with proposals for making it pure public routable unicast [@I-D.fuller-240space], or routable, but private, RFC1918 style address space [@I-D.wilson-class-e].
 Neither proposal gained traction in the IETF, however the first step - making 240/4 actually work - was almost universally adopted in the field.